Phuker/md2html/Readme.md

 python3 -m pip install -U md2html-phuker
 ```

-There are so many similar projects with similar names in PyPI, `md2html`, `md-to-html`, `markdown2html`, `markdown-to-html`, `mrkdwn2html` ...
+There are too many similar projects with similar names in PyPI, `md2html`, `md-to-html`, `markdown2html`, `markdown-to-html`, `mrkdwn2html` ...
 I have to add a suffix to keep away from this war of naming.

 ## Usage